Is Sri Lanka a country you have wondered about visiting?

 The Grand Yala Hotel – is a 40-minute drive from Yala National Park in Tissamaharama.

-Rooms are large, clean and comfortable, with a private outdoor patio or balcony.
-The hotel has an outdoor pool and restaurant serving amazing Sri Lankan dishes.
+The large, clean, comfortable rooms have a private outdoor patio or balcony.
+The hotel also has an outdoor pool and a restaurant that serves amazing Sri Lankan dishes.

 Location: Gunawardana Mawatha, Debarawewa, Tissamaharama